achen1296/Apple-Music-Editor/README.md

 - with one exception to the previous: dates are expressed in seconds since 1904-01-01T00:00 (former MacOS epoch), therefore values in the high 3 billions (or higher if you are reading this in the 2030s and beyond) should be suspected as dates
 - try throwing numbers (in decimal) into a web search "site:music.apple.com \<number\>" if you think it might be an Apple Music store ID (although I think I found all of those already)

+To determine the size of an unknown section that doesn't have the size in the usual place:

+- for data in a list:
+  - dump the binary with no entries, add an entry, dump again and see how much data got added
+  - or create 2 identical entries and see how much space is in between the data repeating (this is what I did for smart playlists initially)
+- manipulate change the size of the section and try to see if any data has changed by the amount the size has changed
+  - easiest with string data
+  - may be hard to filter out other changes that occur simultaneously, especially since size is one of the first things one must learn about a new section type

 # General Format Notes

 [Back to TOC](#table-of-contents)